How Should Denmark Move Forward After the Copenhagen Shootings?

 How do you think the environment in Denmark is going to change as far as racism goes?

-I’m really afraid that the whole thing is just going to go completely off the wall.
-Right now everyone is throwing blame at Muslims, and Islam, and IS but I think we should stop for a second and consider that we don’t know much about the guy who did this yet.
+I’m really afraid that the whole thing is going to go completely off the wall.
+Right now everyone is throwing blame at Muslims, and Islam, and IS, but I think we should stop for a second and consider that we don’t know much about the guy who did this yet.
 On Facebook and on social media people are just being flat out racist.
-It’s all “Islam is stupid and we’re the good ones and now we have to dosomething!”
-But we need to just relax until we know the intentions behind it.
+It’s all “Islam is stupid and we’re the good ones and now we have to do something!”
+But we need to chill until we know the intentions behind it.

 Erdem, 35, Entrepreneur